 So you’ve decided to sail an Alaskan itinerary, but what cruise line and cruise ship would be best for your family?
 To help you decide, we have compiled a list of the best Alaskan cruises for families.
-Our focus is on the best family-friendly cruise lines who have ships that are particularly good for families sailing with kids.
+Our focus is on the best family-friendly cruise lines that have ships that are particularly good for families sailing with kids.

 We reviewed the 18 different cruise lines that offer Alaskan sailings with an array of dozens of different ships from which to choose.
-We have narrowed the field down to nine different ships that we think offer for the best Alaskan cruises for families.
-This list includes megaships, large ships, luxury ships and one recommendation from the small ship category.
+We have narrowed the field down to nine different ships that we think offer the best Alaskan cruises for families.
+This list includes megaships, large ships, luxury ships, and one recommendation from the small ship category.
 Read on to figure out which one will be just right for you.
 (And, once you’ve settled on a ship, be sure to check out our post on Alaska cruise excursions!)

 Best Alaskan Cruises For Families: Our Top 3 Choices

 These three ships make the top of the list because their on-board activities make them the best Alaska cruises for kids.